usaid-cs/yesterday-i-learned/biology.md

 - People walked in a different fashion during the medieval times, [due to different footwear](https://www.youtube.com/watch?v=EszwYNvvCjQ).
 Because shoes back then tend to be leather socks, the ball of the feet land first.
 Now, the heels land first (which saves energy, but is detrimental to the joints).
 So, unless you have a reason, "try to walk on your balls".
 - Nair is not meant to be used on the head.
 Or the balls.
 - [Bananas are berries.](https://en.wikipedia.org/wiki/Banana)
+- "Tea is good for you.
+Teeeeeeeeaaaaaaa" - paraphrasing [this article](http://www.arthritis.org/living-with-arthritis/arthritis-diet/best-foods-for-arthritis/best-beverages-for-arthritis.php)